Ellie Heckscher, PhD

 BS in Neuroscience, AB in Evolutionary Anthropology

-Current research focus: Motor circuit evolution across Diptera, beginning with morphological analyses of muscle fibers.
+Current research focus: Motor circuit evolution of larval flies at single-cell resolution.

 Annika grew up in Bangalore, India, and graduated from Duke University in 2020.
 As an undergraduate, she studied neuropeptide modulation of social behavior and mating systems in lemurs with Dr. Christine Drea.
 Then, she briefly worked with Dr. Jenna McHenry on mapping ovarian-to-brain neuronal pathways in mice.
-Having recently joined the Heckscher Lab, Annika is excited to investigate the diversity of body wall motor circuitry in maggots to derive evolutionary principles of motor circuit evolution.
-Outside of the lab, she is involved in efforts to improve international graduate student resources and support.
-She also enjoys exploring new brunch spots, sunrises at the lakefront, jigsaw puzzles, college basketball & the WNBA, and web design.
+Annika joined the Heckscher Lab in 2022 to investigate the diversity of body wall motor circuitry in maggots to derive evolutionary principles of motor circuit evolution.
+Outside of the lab, she is involved in efforts to improve international graduate student resources and support and is an organizer of the annual South Side Science Festival.
+She enjoys exploring new brunch spots, sunrises at the lakefront, jigsaw puzzles, college basketball & the WNBA, and web design.
 She has a beagle back home named Cinnamon who is mostly good and whom she misses very much.

 Sam Swank